alecsmith1/case-studies/_posts/2025-02-03-v2-cyclistic-case-study.md

 <br />

 ## **Data Processing** - _conducted in Excel_

-I've conducted my data processing and cleaning in Excel.
-The dataset was largely clean and complete.
-However, via sorting, filtering, verifying and transforming data types, and creating new data points and fields, I was able to ensure data integrity and cleanliness, as well as set up the additional fields that would provide for robust and streamlined upcoming analysis stages.
+Data processing and cleaning was conducted in Excel.
+Via sorting, filtering, verifying and transforming data types, data integrity and cleanliness was ensured.
+Additional fields were also created to provide for more detailed analysis capabilities.

 <br />